-Battery level Signal Hearing aid Remote control Streaming Fully charged ~ ~ \checkmark Low 4 even tones ~ ~ x Depleted 3 even tones and 1 longer tone ~ x x
+Battery level Signal Hearing aid Remote control Streaming Fully charged ~ ~ \checkmark Low 4 even tones \checkmark ~ x Depleted 3 even tones and 1 longer tone \checkmark x X

-They will work again when you charge the hearing aid.
+These will work again when you charge the hearing aid.

 You can check the battery status by placing the hearing aid in the hearing aid charger.
 (Premium charger only).
 You can also check the battery status in the ReSound Smart 3D[TM] app.